meSingh/product-launch-checklist/README.md

     <noscript><link rel="stylesheet" href="global.min.css"></noscript>
     ```

-    *Why:*
-    > CSS files can block the page load and delay the rendering of your page.
-Using `preload` can actually load the CSS files before the browser starts showing the content of the page.

-    *How:*
     > ⁃ You need to add the `rel` attribute with the `preload` value and add `as="style"` on the `<link>` element.

     * 🛠 [preload-webpack-plugin](https://github.com/GoogleChromeLabs/preload-webpack-plugin)

 - [ ] **Unused CSS:** ![medium]
 Remove unused CSS selectors.

-    *Why:*
-    > Removing unused CSS selectors can reduce the size of your files and then speed up the load of your assets.

-    *How:*
-    > ⁃ ⚠️ Always check if the framework CSS you want to use don't already has a reset / normalize code included.
-Sometimes you may not need everything that is inside your reset / normalize file.

     * 🛠 [PurifyCSS](https://github.com/purifycss/purifycss)
     * 🛠 [PurgeCSS](https://github.com/FullHuman/purgecss)